-- 1) Federal family public housing.
-Almost 1,300 non-elderly disabled households are currently housed in federal family public housing, comprising 25% of all households.
-From October 2012 through September 2014, 172 non-elderly disabled households moved into family developments, accounting for 27% of move-ins, while only 23 elderly households moved into family developments, accounting for just 3% of move-ins.
-Elderly households make up only 20% of households in federal family public housing.
-Non-elderly disabled applicants receive preference points in the federal family programs that standard elderly applicants do not. - 2) Section 8 Project-Based Vouchers (PBV).
+- 2) Section 8 Project-Based Vouchers (PBV).
 BHA administers a total of 1,458 PBVs.
 Many PBV sites include supportive services.
 The current occupancy rates of elderly and non-elderly disabled in PBV units are approximately the same.
-Over the past two years, however, non-elderly disabled obtained 50% of all PBV units while the elderly obtained only 19% of PBV units.
+In 2013-14, however, non-elderly disabled obtained 50% of all PBV units while the elderly obtained only 19% of PBV units.
 The difference is mainly due to the fact that many non-elderly disabled households obtain priority one applicant status as they are more likely to meet the homeless priority criteria.
 Since 2012 the BHA has added a total of 43 units to the PBV portfolio with an additional 65 PBV units in the pipeline.
-It is expected that the trend of housing more non-elderly disabled than elderly households in PBV units will continue.35 - 3) Section 8 Moderate Rehabilitation Program (Mod Rehab).
+It is expected that the trend of housing significant numbers of non-elderly disabled in PBV units will continue.35 - 3) Section 8 Moderate Rehabilitation Program (Mod Rehab).
 BHA administers a total of 746 Mod Rehab vouchers.
 The majority of Mod Rehab units are single-room occupancy and many sites include supportive services.
 Over the past two years, the non-elderly disabled received 45% of moderate rehabilitation units while the elderly received only 7%.
 Again, the non-elderly disabled are more likely to qualify as priority one applicants and are therefore housed more rapidly.
 Currently twice as many non-elderly disabled households occupy Mod Rehab units as elderly households. - 4) Housing Choice Vouchers (HCV).
 BHA administers approximately 14,140 HCVs.
 The BHA HCV waiting list has been closed to all but priority one applicants since 2008.
 Far more non-elderly disabled are housed through Housing Choice Vouchers than the elderly, primarily due to qualifying for priority one applicant status.
 From October 2012 to September 2014, four times as many HCVs went to non-elderly disabled as the elderly.
-Currently non-elderly disabled households utilize 30% of HCVs while elderly households utilize 20% of HCVs.
+Currently non-elderly disabled households utilize 30% of HCVs while elderly households utilize 20% of HCVs. - 5) Massachusetts Rental Voucher Program (MRVP).
+BHA administers 740 MRVP vouchers issued by the state.
+This program also serves the non-elderly disabled in far greater numbers than the elderly, with 44% of vouchers going to non-elderly vs. 7% going to the elderly in 2013-14. - 6) High Utilizers of Emergency Services (HUES) to Home initiative.
+BHA has made another commitment of 20 vouchers per year for 3 years (a total of 60 vouchers) for this Boston Public Health Commission program.
+This program finds permanent supportive housing options for homeless individuals who use hospital emergency rooms as a regular shelter option.
+Again, the primary target population is non-elderly disabled. - d.
+BHA will continue to offer non-elderly disabled preference points in its federal and state family public housing and single non-elderly disabled preference points in its Housing Choice Voucher and Moderate Rehabilitation Voucher programs.